 We do not recommend comparing the results on the Revenue Analytics page to that on the Trend Reporting screen because these pages calculate the figures differently:

 - Revenue Analytics - This page aggregates the purchases based on the purchase date and the selected attribution model.

-- Trends Reporting - This page aggregates the purchases based on the date when your campaign was started.
+- Trend Reporting - This page aggregates the purchases based on the date when your campaign was started.

 Revenue is also calculated differently on these screens when a campaign has multiple versions:

 - Revenue Analytics - This page handles each version as a different campaign.

 - Trend Reporting - This page calculates the revenue by adding up the results of the different versions.

 Why is the Total revenue different on the Revenue Analytics and Channel Revenue Impact screens?